 - Illustrating how our food system ties individual health to health of the planet.

-- Promoting the value of Occupational Therapy in lifestyle medicine.
+- Promoting the value of occupation in lifestyle medicine.

 A stronger heart will heal the earth.